vahinpalle/Automated-Daily-Email-Sender/README.md

 This is a Node.js application that is meant to send a scheduled email at 10 AM EST daily with a simple message.

+### My Approach and the Decisions Made

+When approaching this project, the first thing I did was learn how to use the nodemailer and node-cron libraries.
+I decided to do so through reading the documentation for each library.
+Since the functinoality/pupose of each library is farily simple, this allowed me to learn how to do the project fairly quickly.
+Once I had done that, I moved on to actually writing the code for the application, which is in `sender.js`

+One important decision I made was to print out a confirmation message every time an email sent out, as that shows anyone who runs the application that it is functioning properly.
+I also chose to handle errors with sending emails by printing the error status, which helps users see if the application is doing what they want it to do.

 ## Install Necessary Packages/Files

 ### Node.js and NPM